mjhea0/django-tutorial/README.md

 Django Basics
 ===============

-This is the code from a brief, 4-part tutorial showing the basics of installing Django and setting up a simple app.
+This is the final code from a brief, 4-part tutorial showing the basics of installing Django and setting up a simple app.

 Tutorial -